David Lange: International affairs and nuclear-free policy

 Lange made his name on the international stage with his steadfast leadership in the anti-nuclear weapons movement.
 His government refused to allow nuclear-capable ships into New Zealand's territorial waters, a policy the country continues to this day.
 In February 1985, Lange famously rejected the arrival of the USS Buchanan, supported by a recommendation from the acting prime minister Geoffrey Palmer.
 The ship was not armed with nuclear weapons but was capable of carrying them.
 This displeased the United States; in response, all intelligence flow to New Zealand was stopped and joint military exercises were cancelled.
-In 1985, there were 22 programmed exercises canceled or restructured, resulting in approximately 6,000 man-days of training being taken away.
+In 1985, there were 22 programmed exercises cancelled or restructured, resulting in approximately 6,000 man-days of training being taken away.

 During a televised Oxford Union debate in March 1985, Lange gained an extraordinary international reputation.
 Lange argued for the proposition that "Nuclear weapons are morally indefensible", in opposition to the American televangelist Jerry Falwell.
 Lange regarded his appearance at the Oxford Union as the high point of his career in politics.
 His speech included the memorable statement:

 "There is no humanity in the logic which holds that my country must be obliged to play host to nuclear weapons because others in the West are playing host to nuclear weapons.
 That is the logic which refuses to admit that there is any alternative to nuclear weapons, when plainly there is.
 It is self defeating logic, just as the weapons themselves are self defeating, to compel an ally to accept nuclear weapons against the wishes of that ally is to take the moral position of totalitarianism which allows for no self determination."

 His speech also included an often-quoted statement made in response to a question posed by another debater:

 In 1987, Lange's government passed the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987.
 This Act effectively declared New Zealand a nuclear-free zone and banned all nuclear-capable ships from entering New Zealand waters.
 The United States regarded this legislation as a breach of treaty obligations under ANZUS and announced that it would suspend its treaty obligations to New Zealand until the re-admission of U.S. Navy ships to New Zealand ports, characterising New Zealand as "a friend, but not an ally".